facebook/react-native-website/website/versioned_docs/version-0.79/view.md

 ### `accessible`

-When `true`, indicates that the view is an accessibility element.
+When `true`, indicates that the view is an accessibility element and discoverable by assistive technologies such as screen readers and hardware keyboards.
 By default, all the touchable elements are accessible.

+See the [Accessibility guide](accessibility.md#accessible) for more information.

 ---